 As an immigrant from El Salvador Oscar holds a Bachelor’s degree in Commerce and Business Administration from El Salvador, has 45 units toward a Social Worker Bachelor Degree from San Francisco Community College, and is fluent in Spanish and English.
 Oscar also studied languages in El Salvador and speaks Italian and Portuguese.

-Alec Esquivel, Civil Rights Investigator
+Alec Esquivel, J.D., Civil Rights Investigator